Message from the Associate Dean (Landscape Architecture)

 Landscape architects work in private practice, as well as in larger interdisciplinary consulting firms, and different levels of government (municipal, provincial, federal).
 Landscape architects have a range of practice expertise in technology and construction, plants, soil, irrigation, public space and street design, recreational amenities, climate change adaptation, low impact development, project management, habitat and park design, industrial landscape restoration and reclamation, urban design, and visual communication.

 The Master of Landscape Architecture is a first professional degree at the Masters Level.
 It is a course-based degree which means no research thesis is required.
-The Program curriculum incorporates the breadth of Canadian Society of Landscape Architects accreditation requirements and the Program was f accredited in 2018, three years after it admitted its first students.
+The Program curriculum incorporates the breadth of Canadian Society of Landscape Architects accreditation requirements and the program was fully accredited in 2018, three years after it admitted its first students.

 Explore other graduate programs